Home » Recipes » Healthy Breakfasts » Pancakes, Waffles and French Toast » Gluten Free Pumpkin Waffles

 Gluten Free Pumpkin Waffles

-The pumpkin puree not only adds flavor, but also keeps your waffles ultra moist.
-They have a beautifully light and airy texture while still developing that crispy crust that makes many of us choose waffles over pancakes.
+• Moist and fluffy.
+Real pumpkin puree adds so much flavor and moisture to homemade waffles.
+These pumpkin waffles have a beautifully light and airy interior with a crisp, browned exterior.
 Once you pour on your homemade vanilla pecan maple syrup and take a bite, you’ll fall in love for the first time all over again!

 Pieces of a pumpkin waffle on a white plate with a fork and plenty of homemade syrup